-The supremely soft muffin base is just exploding with lemon flavor thanks to lemon zest, lemon extract, and lemon juice; each fluffy center is stuffed with a silky smooth pocket of lemon curd, and the topping is – you guessed it – a sweet drizzle of lemon glaze.
+These perfectly pretty poppy seed muffins represent my deep love for all things lemon.
+The supremely soft muffin base is just exploding with lemon flavor thanks to lemon zest, lemon extract, and lemon juice.
+And each fluffy center is stuffed with a silky smooth pocket of lemon curd!
+And the topping is a sweet drizzle of lemon glaze.
 The toothy poppy seeds help balance everything out from complete lemon domination.
 With all that lemon, the title ULTIMATE lemon poppy seed muffins was an easy one.

 Also, how many times did I just type LEMON?
 Ser-i-ous-ly.